 Hyperhidrosis Treatment in Albuquerque

-Hyperhidrosis is the technical name for excessive sweating—a medical condition that causes the body to regularly produce a large amount of perspiration.
+Hyperhidrosis is the technical name for excessive sweating—a medical condition that causes the body to regularly produce an especially significant amount of perspiration.
 The problem can cause frustration as frequent sweat stains appear and prompt seemingly endless changes of clothes.
-It can also lead to physical discomfort, since wearing fabric that is constantly damp contributes to chafing, peeling skin, and skin infections.
-Anyone suffering from this condition in the Albuquerque area and beyond should know that using Botox® for hyperhidrosis can effectively manage the symptoms, keeping underarms dry for more than half a year at a time.
+It can also lead to physical discomfort, since wearing fabric that is continually damp contributes to chafing, peeling skin, and skin infections.
+Anyone suffering from this condition should know that using BOTOX® for hyperhidrosis at Albuquerque's Western Dermatology Consultants can effectively manage the symptoms, keeping underarms dry for more than half a year at a time.

 The popular Botox® injectable is more than a cosmetic that treats fine lines and wrinkles.
 When it comes to hyperhidrosis, the prescription treatment works to block signals sent to sweat glands, temporarily preventing them from producing sweat.